+Community Councils – Do you have a great community council?
 We are accepting nominations for our most active and innovative community councils.
-This could be in delivering a particular projects, campaigning on a local matter or in using innovative methods of consulting with or keeping people informed.
+This could be in delivering a particular project, campaigning on a local matter or in using innovative methods of consulting with or keeping people informed.

 Application form & conditions: